dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ## VS Code extension <Lifecycle status="beta"/>

 Visual Studio (VS) Code extensions enhance command line tools by adding extra functionalities.
+Power user for dbt Core and dbt Cloud is a common extension used to enhance your development with VS Code.

-[Install Power user for dbt Core and dbt Cloud](https://docs.myaltimate.com/arch/beta/), a VS Code extension, now available in beta for the the dbt Cloud CLI.
+You can use the dbt Cloud CLI with the [Power user for dbt Core and dbt Cloud](https://docs.myaltimate.com/arch/beta/) extension, now available in beta for the dbt Cloud CLI.

+To use the extension, you must first [install the dbt Cloud CLI](#install-dbt-cloud-cli).

 ## FAQs